IamB3ST/MyCourses/IntroductionToAI/README.md

 # Intro to AI (Updating)

 Rutgers CS440 is actually strongly referenced from [Berkeley CS188](https://inst.eecs.berkeley.edu/~cs188/sp24/), for Syllabus, PPT and Assignments.
 And each assignment has their own page.
+(Code will be released after 24fall term)

 ## Assignment List
 | Assignment | Page | Topics |Grades |